 Don't forget to include your companion!
 While many vacation homes permit animal friends, guidelines and fees vary per rental.
 Type of pet, size and dog breeds might be limited.
 Study your contract thoroughly!
 Extra fees or costs may be applied to your agreement.
 When in doubt, ask the property owner and get it in writing.

 .
 Besides Homeaway, VRBO and Tripadvisor, we suggest searching Google for "Hilton Head local vacation rentals" for local rental management companies.
 Local agencies will have a unique selection of rental homes daily and weekly.

 Negotiate the Price

-While not true for all rental homes, many owners and property managers will make a deal on rates.
-If the rate isn't negotiable, the number of nights might be.
-Your easiest potential for a reduced rate will be switching to an off-season week.
+Although not true for all rental properties, many property owners and property managers will make a deal on rates.
+If the price isn't negotiable, the number of nights might be.
+Your best possibility of a lower rate will be switching to a less desirable week.

 - Cable and pay-per-view TV

 - Key exchange

 - Parking requirements

 In addition to the regular charge, guests have to pay local taxes when booking "Charming condo w/ shared pool & tennis - walk to the beach!", as well as various other fees that may be required based upon their circumstances, including a pet fee, earlier check-in or later check-out fee, or a pool heating fee for private pool usage during the autumn or spring months.

 Do you know the Cancellation Policy?